alexeyinkin/eb-1a/2-petition/README.md

 If I had to do this again, I would go in this order:

-1. Brainstorm the instances on which I meet the criteria.
+1. Brainstorm the instances in which I meet the criteria.
 2. Describe those instances in text and prepare exhibits that support those claims **[takes 90% of the time]**.
 3. Write the Final Merit Determination with every achievement that didn't work towards a criterion.
 4. Write the Summary from the criteria texts.